Friday’s high school scores, top 5 football performances

 Top 5 performances

-Coen Coloma, Shadow Ridge — The junior rushed for 142 yards and two touchdowns on six carries in a 42-6 victory over Palo Verde.
+Alonzo Balderrama, Arbor View — The junior passed for 204 yards and three touchdowns and rushed for 91 yards and a TD in a 34-0 victory over Green Valley.

-Trech Kekahuna, Bishop Gorman — The senior caught six passes for 149 yards and three touchdowns in a 45-0 victory over Hamilton (Arizona).
+Carson Hansen, Pahranagat Valley — The senior rushed for 125 yards and two touchdowns in a 40-6 victory over Eureka.

-Donavyn Pellot, Silverado — The senior rushed for three touchdowns, caught a 38-yard TD pass and returned a punt 80 yards for a score in a 61-7 victory over Sierra Vista.
+Isaiah Lauofo, Liberty — The junior rushed 23 times for 162 yards in a 25-18 victory over Kamehameha (Hawaii).

-Isaiah Rubin, Desert Pines — The junior returned a kickoff 85 yards for a touchdown and a punt 50 yards for a TD in a 40-0 victory over Foothill.
+Marcellus Moore, Basic — The senior rushed for a touchdown and caught a TD pass in a 27-0 victory over Spring Valley.

-Kory Villareal, Spring Valley — The sophomore intercepted two passes, returning one for a 70-yard touchdown in a 33-6 victory over Desert Oasis.
+JaQuieze Holland, Shadow Ridge — The senior rushed for 275 yards and three touchdowns in a 48-35 victory over Foothill.

-Mia Brown, Desert Oasis — The sophomore scored two goals in an 8-0 victory over Equipo Academy.
+Pablo Flores, Green Valley — The senior had two goals and an assist in a 7-0 victory over Blue Ridge (Arizona) and three goals and two assists in an 8-0 victory over Snowflake (Arizona).

+Valentin Ruiz-Garcia, Equipo — The senior had a goal and three assists in an 8-0 victory over Cristo Rey.

+Anwar Torres, Green Valley — The senior had three goals in an assist in a 7-0 victory over Blue Ridge (Arizona) and three goals and two assists in an 8-0 victory over Snowflake (Arizona).

-Loryn Sturgis, Desert Oasis — The sophomore scored two goals in an 8-0 victory over Equipo Academy.
+Orlando Zurita, Equipo — The senior had a goal and two assists in an 8-0 victory over Cristo Rey.

 Football